 NON PLUS ULTRA – LA GALANTE LTD EDITION

 A tribute to our Caribbean heritage

 Old St. Croix Non Plus Ultra “La Galante” is named after Columbus’ ship Santa Maria La Galante, which he led when he discovered St. Croix and the West Indies.
-This exclusive Limited Edition blend is made by our master distiller with the very best drops from West Indien and Central America.
+This exclusive Limited Edition blend is created by our master distiller with the very best drops from Central America and the West Indies.